Growing Organic Comfrey Seeds: A Comprehensive Guide

 2. Sowing Seeds: After stratification, sow the seeds in seed trays or pots filled with a well-draining seed starting mix.
 Plant the seeds about 1/4 inch deep and keep the soil consistently moist but not waterlogged.
 Place the trays or pots in a warm, bright location with indirect sunlight.

-3. Germination and Transplanting: Comfrey seeds typically take 2-4 weeks to germinate.
+3. Germination and Transplanting: Comfrey seeds typically take up to 30 days to germinate, depending on temperature and stratification success.
 Once the seedlings have developed a few sets of true leaves and are large enough to handle, they can be transplanted into the garden.
-Choose a location with full to partial sun and well-drained soil.
-Space the plants about 2-3 feet apart to allow for their mature size.
+Choose a location with full sun to partial shade and well-drained soil, as comfrey prefers well-drained soil and thrives in moderately sunny conditions.

 4. Soil Preparation: Prepare the planting site by incorporating organic matter, such as compost or aged manure, into the soil.
 This improves soil fertility and structure, providing an ideal environment for comfrey to thrive.